-Text Messages: Scammers will often use text message scams to impersonate well-known businesses, such as a bank or a package delivery service.
+Scammers often use text message scams to impersonate well-known businesses, such as a bank or a package delivery service.
 They could promise a gift, prize, or job.
 Scammers may also pretend to contact you accidentally through a fake wrong-number text message scam.
 In this scam, you may receive a text message purportedly intended for someone else or from someone who purports to know you.
-Recipients of "wrong-number" text messages often respond out of politeness or curiosity.
-The scammer then uses that initial response to build a connection, which makes you more suspectable to scams like a romance scam or cryptocurrency investment scam.
+Recipients of "wrong number" text messages often respond out of politeness or curiosity.
+The scammer then uses that initial response to build a connection, which makes you more susceptible to scams like romance scams or cryptocurrency investment scams.